 Development and maintenance of back and front-end web-services that leverage Django.
 The project sits at the intersection of big-data and computational neuroscience as we deliver connectome building and exploratory graph analysis tools.

 Development of a vertex-centric, semi-external memory, parallel graph analytics library.
-Graphyti is developed on FlashGraph and is a high level Python wrapper over C++.
-Graphyti, inherits its performance characteristics from FlashGraph and can outperform distributed frameworks on billion-node graphs on a single commodity server!
+Graphyti is developed on FlashGraph and is a high-level Python wrapper over C++.
+Graphyti inherits its performance characteristics from FlashGraph and can outperform distributed frameworks on billion-node graphs on a single commodity server!

 Monya provides a unified programming interface for the creation and querying for forests of trees.
 Monya parallelizes tree construction and querying and contains scheduling, caching and memory (de)allocation optimizations.

-I received a full scholarship to compete at NCAA D1 level for Morgan State University as an undergraduate.
+I received a full scholarship to compete at the NCAA D1 level for Morgan State University as an undergraduate.

-I am certified as a USTA P1 (highest level) high performance tennis coach.
+I am certified as a USTA P1 (highest level) high-performance tennis coach.
 I have trained players who have gone on to compete in NCAA D1 tennis at UPenn, Ohio State University, and Loyola University.

 Husband, Technologist and Scholar

-© 2021 Disa Mhembere
+© 2026 Disa Mhembere